Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 This certification can also be pursued independently from a graduate program by those who wish to move from one field to investment advising.

-Other certifications that can be sought by finance professionals include the following:
+Other certifications that finance professionals can seek include the following:

 - Certified Financial Planner